bvssvni/csharp-animath/rigid-hierarchy.md

 4. Top level gives access to all control points.
 5. Key frames on sub level overwrites top level.
 6. Onion skins on the sub tree.
+7. Frame by frame animation.
+8. Control points can be locked or rigid.